thoughtbot/rcm/CONTRIBUTING.md

 Setup
 -----

+1. Fork the repo.
-1. Install dependencies
+2. Install dependencies

   Cram is used for tests:

       pip install cram

   The mustache gem is used for building the HTML pages.

       gem install mustache

+3. Prepare the build system: `./autogen.sh`.
+(This depends on GNU autoconf and GNU automake.)
+4. Configure the package: `./configure`.
+5. Make sure the tests pass: `make check`.
-2. Start hacking
+6. Start hacking

 Testing
 -------